pragmaticslaboratory/fasow/README.md

 }
 ```

-The `MetaEnvironmentAPI` manages the registration of the new Environments particularities and the configuration of the
+The `EnvironmentAPI` manages the registration of the new Environments extensions and the configuration of the
-Environment that will be created on the execution time.
+Environment that will be instantiated on the execution time.

 ```typescript
 export default interface EnvironmentAPI {